-David joined Raymond James & Associates in 2009 and he is the head of the Financial Sponsors Group that actively covers over 300 private equity and venture capital firms.
+David joined Raymond James & Associates in 2009 and he is the head of the Financial Sponsors Group that actively covers over 350 private equity and venture capital firms, as well as family offices.
 Prior to joining Raymond James, he was a Managing Director at Lane, Berry & Co.
 International which he joined in 2002.
 At Lane Berry, David covered the industrial and environmental services sectors and completed a number of M&A and advisory transactions.

 Previously, he was a Director at UBS Warburg in the Global Industrial Group.
 At UBS Warburg, David completed numerous debt, equity, M&A advisory and restructuring transactions.
 Prior to UBS Warburg, David worked for Dillon, Read & Co. and at Bank of Boston Corporation.
 He received his B.A. in Economics from Harvard College in 1989 and his M.B.A. from the Darden School in 1997.

 Gregory Chin is a partner with CohnReznick Advisory’s Transactional Advisory Services Practice.
 Based in the Boston office, he has more than 27 years of experience in finance, auditing, and managing the transactional advisory services practices of national and global professional firms.

 Before joining CohnReznick, Gregory served as the New England regional leader of a large, national firm’s transactional advisory practice.
 He led buy-side and sell-side due diligence engagements on behalf of financial and strategic buyers and sellers and was responsible for client and engagement management as well as business development.